Tag Archives: CONVOCATION CENTER

 Health and physical well-being are necessary aspects of education.
 The phrase “physical education” is not just about playing volleyball in a gym.
 How many philosophers and poets have expounded on strong mind and strong body?

-Cintas Convocation Center, Xavier University, Cincinnati, Ohio (photos by NBBJ/Xavier University)
+Cintas Convocation Center, Xavier University, Cincinnati, Ohio (photo by NBBJ/John Lodge)

 What is a convocation center?
 The college’s sense of pride and community can be supported by a basketball arena, as well as by an assembly hall where the entire student body can convene and be called to order